Analytical Exposition Text Example: Is Smoking Good for Us?

 Arguments

 First, smoking can damage the lungs.
 Cigarette smoke contains harmful substances that can affect the respiratory system.
-People who smoke have a higher risk of serious diseases, including lung disease and lung cancer.
+People who smoke have a higher risk of serious lung problems.

 Second, smoking can also affect the heart and blood vessels.
 It can increase the risk of heart disease and stroke.
 This means smoking is not only dangerous for the lungs, but also for the whole body.

 Third, smoking can harm people who do not smoke.
 When people breathe secondhand smoke, they also breathe harmful chemicals.
-Children, family members, and people nearby can be affected by smoke from cigarettes.
+Children, family members, and people nearby can be affected by cigarette smoke.

 In addition, smoking can become an expensive habit.
 Money that is spent on cigarettes could be used for healthier and more useful needs, such as food, education, or family expenses.